mobilizejs/mobilize.js/README.rst

 If mobile is detected the following happens

-        * Async loading of mobile template
+        * Use internal async loader (rip one from jQuery)

-        * Async loading os jQuery.js, using AJAX GET
+        * Async loading os jQuery.js, using internal AJAX GET handler

+        * Async loading of mobile template using jQuery

-        * Async loading of jQueryMobile.js, using AJAX GET
+        * Async loading of jQueryMobile.js, using jQuery

 * prepareTransform() waits